LEGreen1984/japanese-myth-project/README.md

 An example of this can be found at: ![an example of the website](Okami.PNG) No installation is required and the site can be reached from this URL:https://legreen1984.github.io/japanese-myth-project/index.html

-This site was built using CSS and HTML.